kws/kws.github.io/README.md

 rbenv local 2.7.8
 ```

 You are now ready to build the site.
-Change into the docs directory.

 ```bash